Fryette Power Station: Unleash your Amp's Potential! (Updated for December 2021)

-You like sounding as good as possible us much as you can, don’t you?
+You like sounding as good as possible, don’t you?

 It seems odd to practice your playing so much and then settle for ‘okay’ tone, doesn’t it?

-You want quality valve tone with the correct character, response and feel, otherwise it just isn’t happening, right?
+You want quality valve tone with the correct character, response and feel, otherwise it just isn’t happening for you, right?

 Of course you want to sound great, what else is there?
 That’s the whole point of plugging in a guitar in the first place!